bitFez/Darbuka_Django_Babadum_Clone/README.md

 - [x] Create high scores page
 - [x] Create attribution page
 - [ ] Use gTTS to read each word!
+- [ ] Arabic/Urdu words are currently not loading with correct unicode format.
+Fonts not displaying in those languages.